suzuki-shunsuke/tfaction-docs/docs/overview.md

 - Workflows for scaffolding
   - Scaffold a working directory, Terraform Module, pull request for tfmigrate
 - [Update .terraform.lock.hcl automatically](/tfaction/docs/feature/auto-fix)
-  - A commit is pushed automatically, so you don't have to update .terraform.lock.hcl yourself
+  - A commit is pushed automatically, so you don't have to update .terraform.lock.hcl manually
 - [Format Terraform Configuration automatically](/tfaction/docs/feature/auto-fix)
-  - A commit is pushed automatically, so you don't have to format Terraform configuration yourself
+  - A commit is pushed automatically, so you don't have to format Terraform configuration manually
 - [Drift Detection](/tfaction/docs/feature/drift-detection)
   - Detect the drift periodically and manage the drift as GitHub Issues